mainmatter/ember-simple-auth/README.md

 ### The `Authorization` header

-Once the session has been successfully established via the `POST /session` endpoint and the server responded with the authentication token, all subsequent request the client sends will includes the `Authorization` header.
+Once the session has successfully been established via the `POST /session` endpoint and the server responded with the authentication token, all subsequent request the client sends will includes the `Authorization` header.
 That header includes the authentication token which the server can use to identify the user.
 The header looks something like this:

 ```
-Authorization: Token token="secret token"
+Authorization: Token token="<secret token>"
 ```

 If your server is a [Ruby on Rails](http://rubyonrails.org) application, it